Only the Importer of Record is eligible for the Deduction of Import JCT - Japan Consumption Tax

 Japan Qualified Invoice System and Compliance JCT (Japan Consumption Tax)

+Recently, many companies have been registering as Qualified Invoice Issuers for Japanese Consumption Tax (JCT) due to the new invoice system introduced in October 2023.
+This new system is similar to the EU's VAT invoice system.
 After October 2023, your Japanese customer can’t claim input JCT tax credits unless the sellers(suppliers) issue a qualified invoice that is written a JCT number.
 To issue a qualified invoice, sellers(suppliers) need to be a taxable entity and get a JCT number.

 Before October 2023: